leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: First, Experts (including feminist and anti-racist activists) annotate the tweets.
-Then, CF amateur annotators re-annotate them.
-No IRR tests for the Experts as they are treated 'as a single entity'.
-(139).
-* Annotation agreement: 0.57 Kappa for CF amateur annotations
 * Reference: Waseem, Z., 2016.
 Are You a Racist or Am I Seeing Things?
 Annotator Influence on Hate Speech Detection on Twitter.
 In: Proceedings of 2016 EMNLP Workshop on Natural Language Processing and Computational Social Science.
 Copenhagen, Denmark: Association for Computational Linguistics, pp.138-142.

 __14. When Does a Compliment Become Sexist?
 Analysis and Classification of Ambivalent Sexism Using Twitter Data__